mbitson/mcg/README.md

 ###<a href="http://mcg.mbitson.com/">Click here to view the tool!</a>

 # What's New?
+* 10/16/15 - Updated angular, it's dependencies, and other third party tools.
+Added SpeedDial from Material Design library.
 * 10/9/15 - Import from AngularJS Material Design default palettes or from your own AngularJS Material Design Color Palette definition code!
 * 10/9/15 - Added support for tinycolor.js instead of manual color manipulation.
 * 7/22/15 - Improved Performance with more than 2 palettes.